 Edith Cowan University and the University of Notre Dame Australia were stand-outs across the ratings in general.
 Both universities received five-star ratings in seven out of the 13 categories, including ‘overall quality of educational experience’, ‘teaching quality’, ‘learner engagement’ and ‘skills development’.

-Chris Lester, Chief Executive Officer of the Good Education Group, notes that this year’s ratings make a strong case for students considering interstate study options.
+Chris Lester, Chief Executive Officer of the Good Education Media, notes that this year’s ratings make a strong case for students considering interstate study options.

 “Despite Western Australia’s strong performance in many areas, only two to three per cent of the student population come from interstate.